Spilkey/csci3055u-project-template/README.md

 > _Describe the compiler or interpreter needed_.

       The compiler is based off of Java.
-To use the language you can either use an intelij plug in or a download for a command line i nterface.
+To use the language you can either use an intelij plug in or a download for a command line interface.
       Other ways to use scala would be to use a REPL and on MAC os is brew update, brew install scala.

       Scala is installed per project basis rather than system wide, this means that every project has its own version.
-      To set up the project structure on command line this must be used \n
+      To set up the project structure on command line this must be used

 ```scala
 - hello-world